rapid7/insightconnect-plugins/craigslist/help.md

 # Description

-[Craigslist](https://www.craigslist.com) is provides local classifieds and forums for jobs, housing, for sale, personals, services, local community, and events.
+[Craigslist](https://www.craigslist.com) provides local classifieds and forums for jobs, housing, for sale, personals, services, local community, and events.
+Using the Craigslist plugin for Rapid7 InsightConnect, organizations can monitor their brand as well as automate searches for lost or stolen assets.
-This plugin allows searching for sale postings on Craigslist.

 # Key Features

-* Feature 1
-* Feature 2
-* Feature 3
+* Monitor the For Sale section

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+_This plugin does not contain any requirements._

 # Documentation